What is an internet Fax?

 Internet fax is a term for a system that allows users to send and receive faxes over the Internet.

 While each of these terms is somewhat interchangeable, they each have a specific meaning that makes them slightly different.

-Getting an internet fax system in place depends on the type of internet fax system that you need to put in place.
+Getting an internet fax system in place depends on the type of Internet fax system that you need to put in place.

 A fax server needs to be deployed, set up, and configured.
-Fax servers are normally used in enterprise or dedicated high-volume faxing environments, and each system and scenario is different depending on the individual needs.
+Fax servers are normally used in enterprise or dedicated high-volume faxing environments, and each system and scenario are different depending on the individual needs.
 Typically this is done by an IT department.